On the Bott index of unitary matrices on a finite torus: Equivalence of the Bott index and the Chern number on a finite torus

-With $ A = U_1U_2U_1^\dagger U_2^\dagger $ eq. \ref{approxlog} follows.
-Eq. \ref{Bott_trace} follows by noticing that the trace of a matrix is less equal than the norm of the matrix itself times the dimension of the matrix that in our case is $ n=\dim P $.
-When the number of internal degrees of freedom of a particle is $ N $ then the matrices appearing in eq. \ref{posproj} have dimension $ N L^2 $ that is $ O(L^2) $, then:
+Equation \eqref{approxlog} follows from \eqref{four} with $ A = UVU^{-1} V^{-1} $.
+The modulus of the trace of a matrix is less equal than the trace norm that is less equal than the norm of the matrix itself times the dimension of the space the matrix is acting upon, then: